 We've detailed tips and advice below to help you cope with everything that’s gone on.
 From financial support, to employment advice, to practical help on how to arrange childcare we’ve pulled together some of the most useful info so that you can get the help that's available to you.

-For many parents, one of the hardest parts of the last few months has been the lack of childcare.
+For many parents, one of the hardest parts of the pandemic has been the lack of childcare.
 Not having nurseries, schools, childminders, or even grandparents around has been tough.
 And there’s no shame in admitting it.
-As more childcare options become available, hopefully it will become easier for you to get the support you need.

 We have some up-to-date information about your childcare options, as well as information and advice about schools and nurseries.